 exploiting the slaves.
 I have some satisfaction in saying that some were

-slaves and that my great-great-great grandfather was a man of colour.
-The
+slaves and that my great-great-great grandfather was a man of colour, and his

-the slave enjoys the sweets of liberty, without actual possession.”
+means of enjoyment: the slave enjoys the sweets of liberty, without actual

 The earliest of the other, maternal, lines originated in Barbados and were